eomereu/nodejs/cheatSheet.md

 Will return merely our argument as expected.
 > We can provide as many arguments as we want!

-However when we provide an argument it won't parse it by yourself.
+However when we provide an argument it won't parse it by itself.
 So at the end of the day we will need an NPM module to accomplish this called as ***yargs***.
 Without yargs, in other words with `console.log(process.argv)`:
 ```bash
 $ node app.js add --title="Things to buy"